weidongxu-microsoft/java-sdk-tools/README.md

 2. generate MCP server stub code
 3. in each tool, use the generated client to call real server

 This includes tools: client code generation and mcp server code generation.
+It targets on Java AI application developers.
 It could be packaged/shipped as 'Java agent tools for AI developer'. (just a draft name, we can refine later)

 User story 2:
 target user: azure sdk user